If you’re hungry for adventure and outstanding natural beauty, you might be thinking of discovering Po Toi Island, Hong Kong’s most southern point.

 Once we arrived at Po Toi, we didn’t hang about and went straight into our hike at 12 PM.
 Many visitors did stop by the small restaurant at the ferry pier, but we packed our own lunch!

-From the pier, we decided to turn west and head towards the Tin Hau Temple first, before tackling the mountain.
+From the pier, we decided to turn west and head towards the Tin Hau Temple first, before tackling the mountain and the area known as Cheung Shek Pai.

 The family-friendly trail winds through the village where we could see the few residents sitting outside their houses drying fish or selling seaweed.
 We stopped to take some photos before continuing on.